datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

     ![Git configure](../../images/gitops-quickstart-x2.png)

-    After clicking "Install", you will be directed back to the Ambassador DCP.
+    After clicking **Install**, you will be directed back to the Ambassador DCP.

-4. Once back in the Ambassador DCP, find the `a8r-gitops-example` demo repository in the list of repositories, and click "Enable".
+5. Once back in the Ambassador DCP, find the `a8r-gitops-example` demo repository in the list of repositories and click **Enable**.

     ![Enable Repository](../../images/gitops-quickstart-04.png)

-5. Configure the Ambassador DCP to access your cluster information and Kubernetes manifests from git.
+6. Configure the Ambassador DCP to access your cluster information and Kubernetes manifests from Git.

     For the `manifest` text box, enter the relative path to your Kubernetes manifest files in your repository.
-For the demo repository, the [manifests](https://github.com/datawire/a8r-gitops-example/tree/main/manifests) live in the `manifest` directory.
+For the demo repository, the [manifests](https://github.com/datawire/a8r-gitops-example/tree/main/manifests) live in the `manifests` directory.

-    Select the cluster you initialized in step 1 from the `cluster` drop down.
+    Select the cluster you initialized in step 1 from the `cluster` dropdown.

-    Hit `Submit`.
-This will trigger the Ambassador DCP to create a pull request with the information you just entered into your demo repository.

     ![GitOps Form](../../images/gitops-quickstart-05.png)

-6. Click `Submit`.
-This will trigger the Ambassador DCP to create a pull request with the information you just entered into your demo repository.
+7. Click on the **UPDATE GITOPS SETTINGS** button.
+This will trigger the Ambassador DCP to create a pull request with the information you just entered into your demo `a8r-gitops-example` repository.
 The pull request will add a file named `.a8r.yaml` to the root of your repository, and the contents will look something like this:

     ```
     k8s_config: